chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/core-contexts/review/README.md

 ### 1. Review

-A formal assessment of a product provided by a customer after purchase or consumption, including both quantitative ratings and qualitative feedback.
+A formal assessment of a [Product](../ubiquitous-language/guidelines/glossary.md#product) provided by a [Customer](../ubiquitous-language/guidelines/glossary.md#customer) after purchase or consumption, including both quantitative ratings and qualitative feedback.

 ### 2. Rating

-A numerical score (typically on a 1-5 scale) that quantifies a customer's satisfaction with a product.
+A numerical score (typically on a 1-5 scale) that quantifies a [Customer](../ubiquitous-language/guidelines/glossary.md#customer)'s satisfaction with a [Product](../ubiquitous-language/guidelines/glossary.md#product).

 ### 3. Review Moderation